The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Thermodynamics

 the internal energy

 the specific heat per site (or per spin):

 and the zero-field uniform magnetic susceptibility

-where $\v{M}$ is the magnetization at a given external field strength $\v{B}$ and the Hamiltonian is changed to $H\to H-\v{B}\cdot\v{S}$, with the total spin $\v{S}$:
+where $\vec{M}$ is the magnetization at a given external field strength $\vec{B}$ and the Hamiltonian is changed to $H\to H-\vec{B}\cdot\vec{S}$, with the total spin $\vec{S}$:

-While the specific heat can be exactly calculated using the squared Hamiltonian average $\avg{H^2}_{\beta}$, in practice this becomes quite expensive at every $\beta$-step, so that we use a numerical differentiation of $E\lr{\beta}$ with spline interpolation instead.
+While the specific heat could be exactly calculated using the squared Hamiltonian average $\avg{H^2}_{\beta}$, in practice this becomes quite expensive at every $\beta$-step, so we use a numerical differentiation of $E\lr{\beta}$ with spline interpolation instead.